Azure/azure-powershell/src/ResourceManager/DeviceProvisioningServices/Commands.DeviceProvisioningServices/help/Update-AzureRmIoTDeviceProvisioningService.md

 Etag						: AAAAAAAS1dY=
 ```

-Delete Tags and add new "@tags" to the Tags of an Azure IoT Hub device provisioning service "myiotdps" using pipeline.
+Delete Tag and add new "@tags" to the Tag of an Azure IoT Hub device provisioning service "myiotdps" using pipeline.

 ## PARAMETERS